Transformer-Encoder Trees for Efficient Multilingual Machine Translation and Speech Translation: Introduction

-In this work, we explore how a Transformer Encoder Tree (TET) can be used for machine translation (MT), speech-to-text translation (S2TT), and speech-to-speech translation (S2ST) to efficiently translate from a source language into multiple target languages.
-Akin to ideas in \cite{azpiazu2020framework} and \cite{khusainova2021hierarchical}, we leverage linguistic trees to build better model architectures based on language similarities.
-In particular, by constructing a hierarchical tree of encoder layers, the model computes shared intermediate representations of linguistic similarity among related target languages.
-These representations can be shared among languages according to the degree of kinship, thus avoiding redundant computation.
-Unlike typical AR decoder-only approaches, our NAR encoder-only model enables parallel token generation, significantly speeding up translation.
-Experiments demonstrate that our multilingual translation framework outperforms monolingual baselines in both accuracy and speed.
-Furthermore, our framework exhibits great potential for efficient multilingual S2ST.
+In this work, we investigate how a Transformer Encoder Tree (TET) can be used for machine translation (MT), speech-to-text translation (S2TT), and speech-to-speech translation (S2ST) to efficiently perform one-to-many multilingual translation.
+Akin to ideas in \citet{azpiazu2020framework} and \citet{khusainova2021hierarchical}, we leverage language trees to build better model architectures based on linguistic similarities.
+However, these works rely on typical AR encoder-decoder architectures; our approach is encoder-only, thus enabling parallel decoding, significantly speeding up translation.
+More importantly, our approach uniquely enables the simultaneous generation of all target languages in a single forward pass.
+By constructing a hierarchical tree of encoder-only layers, the model computes shared intermediate representations of linguistic similarity among related target languages.
+These representations can be shared according to the degree of kinship, thus circumventing redundant computation.
+Furthermore, experiments demonstrate that our method can benefit low-resource languages.
+Our framework exhibits great potential for efficient multilingual translation applications.

-{\bf Contributions}: (1) We propose TET, a novel multilingual machine translation and speech translation system based on NAR encoder-only models using Connectionist Temporal Classification (CTC) \cite{graves2006connectionist}.
-(2) By constructing a hierarchical tree model, linguistically similar target languages efficiently share intermediate representations, improving accuracy for low-resource languages and accelerating the translation.
-(3) Leveraging the tree architecture and encoder-only layers, TET generates all target languages in a single forward pass, alleviating computational redundancy across languages and eliminating the sequential bottleneck of conventional AR MT models \cite{gu2018non}, thereby significantly reducing both latency and overall computational cost.
-(4) Our experimental results contribute to the recent body of research showing how NAR approaches to machine translation and speech recognition can be effective (but see Limitations at the end regarding the evaluated datasets).
+Our contributions are summarized as follows: \begin{itemize} \item We propose TET, a novel multilingual translation system based on non-autoregressive encoder-only models using Connectionist Temporal Classification (CTC) \cite{graves2006connectionist}.
+Our work contributes to the recent growing field of non-autoregressive approaches for translation tasks. \item Inspired by common feature representations, we devise an approach of structuring the translation process hierarchically.
+By constructing a tree model, linguistically similar target languages efficiently share intermediate representations, improving accuracy for low-resource languages and enabling parallel generation of all target languages. \item By employing an encoder-only design, TET can generate all target language tokens simultaneously in one forward pass, alleviating computational redundancy across languages and eliminating the sequential bottleneck of conventional autoregressive models \cite{gu2018non}, thereby significantly reducing both latency and overall computational cost. \end{itemize}